Dean-Farrelly13245/X00171562_CA3_DevOps/README.md

         Runs Pylint using a minimun score requirement.

-        Executes Tests by running "pytest --cov=Calculator --cov-report=xml --cov-fail-under=80" which also checks for code coverage is above 80%.
+        Executes Unit Tests by running "pytest --cov=Calculator --cov-report=xml --cov-fail-under=80" which also checks for code coverage is above 80%.

-        Unit test results visible in Azure Pipelines.
+        Runs a performance test using a pytest timing loop

+        Runs security tests:
+            Bandit: source code security scan.
+            pip-audit: dependency vulnerability scanner.

+        publishes test results and code coverage to Azure.

+        Publishes a build artefact which is used for deployment to both environments

+        Runs selenium UAT tests to validate flask web interface.

+        Deploys application to Azure test environment using a Managed Indentity service connection

+        Requires manual approval before deploying the same build to the production environment.

         XML coverage uploaded for reporting.